fjavier/FS-Dev-Challenge-1/README.md

 ## * IMPORTANT CONSIDERATIONS *

-* The clock begins ticking as soon as you commit the "Challenge Started" message
+* The clock begins ticking as soon as you commit the "Challenge Started" message.
-* Your challenge submission will be considered the commits between the "Challenge Started" and "Challenge Complete" commits. **Any other commit outside of that range will be ignored**
+* Your challenge submission will be considered the commits between the "Challenge Started" and "Challenge Complete" commits. **Any other commit outside of that range will be ignored**.
-* If the time between the "Challenge Started" and "Challenge Complete" commits exceeds the 72 hour time limit, you will be automatically disqualified from consideration for the job you're applying to
+* If the time between the "Challenge Started" and "Challenge Complete" commits exceeds the 72 hour time limit, you will be automatically disqualified from consideration for the job you're applying to.

 ## What we will evaluate

-* How easy you make it for us to start up your app and HTTP server
+* How easy you make it for us to start up your app and HTTP server.
-* Good coding practices
+* Good coding practices.
-* Your commit log
+* Your commit log.